iturdikulov/notes/research/Syd-GTD_with_taskwarrior.md

 ## Brain power

-Currently I don't use this feature, but it's interesting.
+Currently, I don't use this feature, but it's interesting.

 Here's another example.
-You've just done an exam and your brain feels like it's toast.
+You've just done an exam and your brain feels like its toast.
 There's no use in seeing a task like `Write a review of Marc's paper on monoids in the category of endofunctors` (wink).
 A task like `Water the office plants` would ideally present itself at the top of your task list.